Muir of Ord: Castle Hill Henge

+Kilchrist Massacre

+On the outskirts of the village lies the chapel of Kilchrist.
+The building is held to have been the site of a notorious massacre in 1603 when warriors from Clan MacDonell of Glengarry came to reckon with their enemies the MacKenzies of Kintail and found a congregation of them at prayer.
+The church was sealed with them still inside and set on fire while the MacDonells' piper circled the building playing 'March Glengarry' to mask the sounds of screaming.
+In the latter part of the 19th century, the building was restored and is now used as the mausoleum of the MacKenzies of Ord.

 Amenities

-Just outside of the centre of the village is the Glen Ord Distillery, one of the few remaining whisky distilleries on the Black Isle.
+Just outside of the centre of the village is the Glen Ord distillery, one of the few remaining whisky distilleries on the Black Isle.
 The Black Isle Show, one of the largest agricultural shows in Scotland, is held every August in a showground near Muir of Ord.
 The showground is a popular exhibition site thanks to the surrounding flower fields.

-Muir of Ord used to have a local football team in the 2000s, Muir of Ord Rovers F.C., that competed in the North Caledonian Football League.
+Muir of Ord have a local football team, Muir of Ord Rovers, that previously competed in the North Caledonian Football League,before deciding to step down into amateur football in 2014.
+The club currently play in the Inverness and District Football League Division Two.
+The club plays at Pavilion Park, behind the bowling club and community pavilion.

 The Muir Hub is the newest community building in Muir of Ord.
 Originally belonging to Tarradale primary school the building had been left unused for numerous years before being refurbished in January 2017.
 It is now a charity funded venue situated in the heart of the village.
 The building is multi-functional serving as a cafe, small cinema, conference space and social space.
 Many local groups meet here and rooms can be rented out for events, clubs, meetings, etc.